google/gvisor/content/docs/architecture_guide/security.md

 ### Is this just a ptrace sandbox?

-No: the term “ptrace sandbox” generally refers to software that uses ptrace in order to inspect and authorize system calls made by applications, enforcing a specific policy.
+No: the term “ptrace sandbox” generally refers to software that uses the Linux ptrace facility to inspect and authorize system calls made by applications, enforcing a specific policy.
 These commonly suffer from two issues.
 First, vulnerable system calls may be authorized by the sandbox, as the application still has direct access to some System API.
 Second, it’s impossible to avoid time-of-check, time-of-use race conditions without disabling multi-threading.

 In gVisor, the platforms that use ptrace operate differently.
 The stubs that are traced are never allowed to continue execution into the host kernel and complete